toby5001/ADL-Parameter-Parser/README.md

 int branch_type = chi('branch_type'); // adlParm[[ default=1, menu_items=('Elm Tree','Oak Tree')]]
 ```
 ### Presets
-For a few common usecases, there are presets which can be specified that populate the approprate tags and arguments for complex parameters.
+For a few common usecases, there are presets which can be specified that populate the appropriate tags and arguments for complex parameters.
 - attribSelect
     ```
     // attribSelect creates the appropriate tags and menu configurations needed to have an attribute selector and visualizer.